robfatland/music/cubase/README.md

 # Cubase

-The only real difficulty with using a DAW is the evaporated years of one's life: sorting out pathologies.
+- I start new Cubase projects from my standard template.
+This has a notepad plain text file built in with some notes; so the master is in this folder as `TemplateNotepad.md`.
+- For more involved notes I'll create other material in this Cubase subfolder
+- The rest of this file as of Dec 2024 is miscellany

 ## Terms

 - CC is Continuous Controller for MIDI and it means something like a pitch bend wheel that can emit a string of modifiers.
-- LUFS is Loudness, K-weighted, relative to full scale (LKFS) or Loudness Units ditto
+- Two loudness acronyms: Loudness, K-weighted, relative to full scale (LKFS) or Loudness Units (LUFS)

 ## Pre or Post Fader?